uvarov916/AngelEd/README.md

 	- Handling empty fields with alerts
 	- Handling done button on keyboard
 	- Handling cancel button on a new post
-	- Alert with number og points after adding a new post
 - Adding settings page and all corresponsing pages [link](http://cdn.pttrns.com/pttrns/2538/original/IMG_4647.PNG)
 - Adding welcome screens with settings
 - Post adding on profile pages (or change background image when there are no posts)